 Exploration activities at the Eskay Creek project are administered on site by exploration manager Raegan Markel, PGeo, and director of exploration Adrian Newton, PGeo.
-In accordance with National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, Mr. Newton is the qualified person for the company and has prepared, validated and approved the technical/scientific content of this news release.
+In accordance with National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, Paul Geddes, PGeo, senior vice-president of exploration and resource development, is the qualified person for the company and has prepared, validated and approved the technical/scientific content of this news release.
 The company strictly adheres to CIM (Canadian Institute of Mining, Metallurgy and Petroleum) best practice guidelines in conducting, documenting and reporting the exploration activities on its projects.

 Quality assurance/quality control